 The vote is the biggest test for Samaras's government since it came to power in June.
-A 'yes' vote will give Athens cash shore up its ailing banks and pay off debt coming due late this month.
+A 'yes' vote will give Athens cash to shore up its ailing banks and pay off debt coming due late this month.
 A 'no' could rend apart the fragile coalition.

 DIVISION OVER LABOUR

-Samaras has said the package will comprise the last cuts to wages and pensions, cold comfort for middle-class Greeks, whose living standards have plummeted in repeated deficit-slashing schemes that have hit wage earners and retirees hardest.
+Samaras has said the package will comprise the last cuts to wages and pensions, cold comfort for middle class Greeks, whose living standards have plummeted in repeated deficit-slashing schemes that have hit wage earners and retirees hardest.

 The austerity measures are accompanied by steps to make it easier for businesses to hire and fire workers, including reductions to severance pay and the warning employers must give workers before they let them go.

 The junior ruling Democratic Left party has refused to support these, saying they have no bearing on Greece's fiscal targets under the bailout plan.
 A handful of MPs from the second ruling party, Socialist PASOK, have also wavered.

 But the Democratic Left has pledged to vote "present" rather than "no" to the measures, which should allow Samaras's New Democracy and the remaining PASOK MPs to win a vote expected late on Wednesday with around 154 of Parliament's 300 seats.